Wirathu: Activities after the ban of the 969 movement

-The 969 movement got banned by the State Sangha Maha Nayaka Committee in September 2013, for having drafted civil rights laws to limit the Muslim population.
+The 969 movement was banned by the State Sangha Maha Nayaka Committee in September 2013, for having drafted civil rights laws to limit the Muslim population.
 But shortly after, in January 2014, people formerly involved in the 969 movement established the Patriotic Association of Myanmar, known by its Burmese initials Ma Ba Tha, that carried on promoting the ideas of protection of race.
 This association again renamed to the Buddha Dhamma Charity Foundation in 2017 after a similar ban.
-Wyrathu reacted to these bans by pointing that the Sangha Maha Nayaka Committee was controlled by the military and took its decision "under the gun".
+Wirathu reacted to these bans by pointing that the Sangha Maha Nayaka Committee was controlled by the military and took its decision "under the gun".

-Although Ma Ba Tha is led by a collegial committee, Wyrathu is described as the outspoken leader of Ma Ba Tha.
+Although Ma Ba Tha is led by a collegial committee, Wirathu is described as the outspoken leader of the Ma Ba Tha.
 As such, he participated in Ma Ba Tha's campaign in favor of laws limiting the civil rights of Muslims, and preventing them to have multiple wives, to marry Buddhist women or to have large families.

 In January 2015, Wirathu publicly called United Nations envoy Yanghee Lee a "bitch" and a "whore" after she publicly reacted to the legislative lobbying campaign, and invited her to "offer your arse to the kalars" (a derogatory term for Muslims).

-Wirathu led a prayer and protest at the Mahamuni Buddha Temple in Mandalay on 23 February 2017, to condemn the Thai government's raid on the Wat Phra Dhammakaya in Bangkok.
+Wirathu led a prayer and protest at the Mahamuni Buddha Temple in Mandalay on 23 February 2017 to condemn the Thai government's raid on the Wat Phra Dhammakaya in Bangkok.

 Ayeyarwady Region's religious council, the region's Sangha Maha Nayaka, banned Wirathu from preaching in the region on 10 March 2017.

 Arrest and release

 After the ban ended, he continued his religious alertness speeches.
-He hinted at overthrowing Aung San Suu Kyi by trying to drive a wedge between her and the military according to the Myanmar Times, "People should worship Tatmadaw (military) MPs as if they are worshipping Buddha...", and further likened Su Kyi to a prostitute sucking up to foreign interests at a speech in Myeik that went viral.
+He hinted at overthrowing Aung San Suu Kyi by trying to drive a wedge between her and the military according to the Myanmar Times, "People should worship military MPs as if they are worshipping Buddha...", and further likened Suu Kyi to "a prostitute sucking up to foreign interests" at a speech in Myeik that went viral.

 An arrest warrant was issued for that speech in May 2019 on grounds of sedition and slander.
 After a year and a half of evading arrest, he surrendered to the police in Yangon a week before the 2020 Myanmar general election, and got arrested.

 In September 2021, the sedition charges against Wirathu were dismissed by the military junta, and he was subsequently released.
 In November 2022, he was awarded the title of Thiri Pyanchi, one of the country’s highest honors.